fMercury/dao/README.md

-# oz-dao
+# dao
-Monorepo of the universal DAO for projects based on [Openzeppelin SDK](https://openzeppelin.com/)
+Monorepo of the universal DAO for smart contracts governance

 ## Documentation

-Will be here later
+See the documentation for each package separately

 ## Initial setup